Juanap12/GoogleCalculatorCypress/README.md

 ### Using the terminal

 1. Open a terminal over the root folder of the project
-2. Use `npx cypress run --browser <desired_browser>`, where "desired_browser" is set to the browser you want to use to execute the test cases. e.g. `npx cypress run --browser chrome`.
+2. Use `npx cypress run --headed --browser <desired_browser>`, where "desired_browser" is set to the browser you want to use to execute the test cases. e.g. `npx cypress run --headed --browser chrome`.
 This will run all the feature files in the same run.

-    - If you want to execute an specific feature file, you can pick any of the available feature files at `cypress/e2e/features` and add it to the previous command as `npx cypress run --browser <desired_browser> --spec <feature_file_path>`. e.g. `npx cypress run --browser chrome --spec "cypress/e2e/features/addition.feature"`
+    - If you want to execute an specific feature file, you can pick any of the available feature files at `cypress/e2e/features` and add it to the previous command as `npx cypress run --headed --browser <desired_browser> --spec <feature_file_path>`. e.g. `npx cypress run --headed --browser chrome --spec "cypress/e2e/features/addition.feature"`
 3. On the logs from the terminal, you will be able to see the result of each of the scenarios and if any of them fails, you will see the corresponding error.

 ### Common tips